capstoneFA2025/FEMA-Recommender/README.md

 Notebooks for this project are split into separate folders, each with its own requirements.txt file.
 This was done due to the very specific combination of libraries and associated versions necessary for the Large Language Model (LLM) notebook to function.

 ## How to run the code
-PLACE INFO HERE - WHAT'S THE ORDER THAT THESE NEED TO RUN IN ORDER TO MAKE SENSE?

-* NLP
-* CLUSTERING
-* EDA
-* MERGE CLEAN SPLIT
-* MODEL NOTEBOOKS

 ### Obtaining the data files
 A makefile is provided that will download the necessary datasets and save them to the correct folders.
 After cloning the main branch of this repo, run the following command: